-Industrial safety is related to capacity planning as accidents result in the decrease in the size, efficiency and effectiveness of labour.
-In order to the increase the availability of the labour by preventing accidents, a company should establish a safety programme.
-Accident prevention is a programme of integrated and coordinated activities that is directed towards the prevention and control of accidents.
+Industrial safety is related to capacity planning as accidents result in the decrease in the efficiency and effectiveness of labour.
+In order to the increase the availability of the r by preventing accidents, a company should establish a safety programme.

+Accident prevention is a programme of integrated and coordinated activities that is ed towards the prevention and control of accidents.

-Safety management is concerned with safe equipment and process design, safe work methods design, promotion of safety awareness from an individual and an organizational standpoint, education in safety at all levels in the in the organizational as well as the financial and managerial support for the moral and ethical responsibilities of a safety programme.
+Safety management is concerned with safe equipment and process design, safe work ods design, promotion of safety awareness from an individual and an organizational point, education in safety at all levels in the in the organizational as well as the cial and managerial support for the moral and ethical responsibilities of a safety amme.

-The primary objective of a safety programme is accident prevention and is initiated for one or more of the following reasons:
+The primary objective of a safety programme is accident prevention and is initiated for r more of the following reasons:

-- (1) Ethical or moral: Accident prevention responsibilities are undertaken because of human considerations. - (2) Legal: Accident prevention may be embarked upon because of local government, state or federal laws that have prescribed penalties such as fines, shutdown of facilities, law suits and increase in mandatory worker compensations. - (3) Economic: 'Prevention is better than cure' goes a saying.
-Accident prevention may be embarked upon because it is cheaper than paying costs associated with accidents.
+(1) Ethical or moral: Accident prevention responsibilities are undertaken because of n considerations.

+(2) Legal: Accident prevention may be embarked upon because of local government, or federal laws that have prescribed penalties such as fines, shutdown of facilities, its and increase in mandatory worker compensations.

+(3) Economic: 'Prevention is better than cure' goes a saying.
+Accident prevention may lbarked upon because it is cheaper than paying costs associated with accidents.